From £33,8957

 Junior Elettrica front corner 3

-Above all, the Junior is a compact crossover and that means it's the sort of car that's aimed most directly at familes and first-time buyers.
+Above all, the Junior is a compact crossover, and that means it's the sort of car that's aimed most directly at familes and first-time buyers.
 These consumers do care how a car drives, but they're even more interested in its effect on the bank balance.
-With prices starting at a fraction under £34,000 for the Core, less than £36,000 for the Speciale and a few hundred quid over £42,000 for the Veloce, the Alfa represents decent value, marginally undercutting its Peugeot e-2008 sibling, spec for spec.
+With prices starting at a fraction under £34,000 for the core model, less than £36,000 for the Speciale and a few hundred quid over £42,000 for the Veloce, the Alfa represents decent value, marginally undercutting its Peugeot e-2008 sibling, spec for spec.

 In terms of range, the 154bhp models have the greatest stamina, with a WLTP-measured 250 miles between charges.
 The greater energy demands of the Veloce's more powerful motor mean that it has a claimed 208 miles between charges.
 When it comes to efficiency, Alfa says the Junior in all its guises is capable of 4.1 miles per kWh, although the trip computer on our (admittedly briskly driven) test car recorded a more profligate 3.4mpkWh.

-And while a rapid-charging rate of 100kW is nothing special, the modest 54kW battery size means that you'll be able to charge from 10-80% in a little under half an hour.
-Speaking of charging, in an effort to lure customers in, Alfa is currently offering a free 7kWh home-charging wallbox and installation with every new Junior.
+And while a rapid-charging rate of 100kW is nothing special, the modest 54kW battery size means that you will be able to charge it from 10-80% in a little under half an hour.

 VERDICT